NdanuM/dsc-phase-1-project/README.md

 Adventure, Documentary & Western is the most popular genre combination.

-**3. Movie lengths**
+**2a.
+Movie lengths**

 ![movie_length_vs_no_of_movies](https://github.com/NdanuM/dsc-phase-1-project/assets/133153210/796d58f7-39f7-4401-9770-32b7216b2060)

 90 minutes is the most common movie length.

-**4. Runtimes of top 5 highest rated movie genres**
+**2b.
+Runtimes of top 5 highest rated movie genres**

 ![runtime_of_top_5_highest_rated_movie_genres](https://github.com/NdanuM/dsc-phase-1-project/assets/133153210/4cdc9c5d-c557-4bc4-938b-9dbf9072cd7f)

 77 to 134 minutes is the range of length for the top 5 highest rated movie genres

-**5. Month of release**
+**3. Month of release**

 ![month_of_release_vs_ratings](https://github.com/NdanuM/dsc-phase-1-project/assets/133153210/68cde688-5463-486f-9b78-7b2f567159b1)

 November and December  are the best months to release a movie

 ## Conclusions
-An analysis of movies that are currently doing the best at the box office reveals which movies Microsoft new studio should produce:
+An analysis of movies that are currently doing the best at the box office reveals which movies Microsoft's new studio should produce:
 1. **Genres:** Pursue production of movies of these genres:  Adventure,Documentary,Western;  Documentary,Drama,Thriller; Mystery,News,Thriller;  Comedy,History,Musical ;  Animation,Crime,Mystery.
 2. **Runtimes:** Produce movies with these approximate  runtimes:  77 minutes (Adventure,Documentary,Western);  98 minutes (Documentary,Drama,Thriller); 88 minutes ( Mystery,News,Thriller); 134 minutes (Comedy,History,Musical); 116 minutes ( Animation,Crime,Mystery)
 3. **Month of release:** Release majority of the movies produced in November and December.
 Avoid releasing films in January and May as they tend to have lower ratings.